 This is the third article of a four-part series about the history of timber framing.
 For those of you currently living in the warm embrace of a timber frame home, we hope you have developed a stronger sense of the bond between your home and its relationship with the past.
-For readers pondering a timber frame home, we hope the inseparability of timber frame tradition and today’s innovation assist you with your consideration.
+For readers pondering a timber frame home, we hope the inseparability of timber frame innovation and tradition assist you with your consideration.

 In part one of this series, we wrote about the ancient history, geographic reach, and regional innovations of timber framing.
 Part two introduced you to some of timber framing’s rich traditions and a few of the theories behind their origins.
 This third installment in our series, demonstrates that there is more story yet to tell.
 Because, while European timber frame building experienced a major revival in the last quarter of the 19th century, (sometimes referred to as the Queen Anne revival)[i], and Asian timber framing continued to thrive, North American timber framing met head-on with one of architecture and design’s historical arcs.

 By the early 1970’s, a renewed interest in timber framing building methods took hold in North America (The Library of Congress: Reference Specialist, Marilyn Ibach, 2003).
-There are a number of reasons put forward for this, including the impact of a new generation of home owners with a vastly different cultural outlook than that of their parents.
-With the instinctive rebellion of every generation before it, and since, the generation known today as Baby Boomers eschewed the sleek architectural lines and clean angles of their elders’ mid-century modernism, starting a new embrace of timber framing that continues today.
+Several theories exist about this resurgence.
+These include the impact of a new generation of homeowners with a vastly different cultural outlook than that of their parents.
+With the instinctive rebellion of every generation before it, and since, the generation known today as Baby Boomers eschewed the sleek architectural lines and clean angles of their elders’ mid-century modernism, starting a new embrace of timber frame innovation and building that continues today.
 It’s not a coincidence that Riverbend first hewed a timber in this same decade.

-Given timber framing’s long tradition of community raisings, it is also possible that the idea of communal labor appealed to this emerging generation of counter-culture enthusiasts.
+Given timber framing’s long tradition of community raisings, the possibility exists that the idea of communal labor appealed to this emerging generation of counter-culture enthusiasts.
 With community raising traditions being a pillar of timber framing’s culture, it only makes sense that Boomers embraced it.
 Additionally, timber is a natural material.
 The concept of sustainability was becoming as much a part of the 1970s cultural narrative as it is in the world of today.

 Or, perhaps, the re-discovery was simpler than any of that.
-It’s possible it was all about efficiency.
+It’s possible that the renewed interest was all about timber frame’s efficiency.

-Timber frame homes are efficient across a spectrum of metrics.
+Timber frame homes offer efficiency across a spectrum of metrics.
 To begin with, they go up faster.
 A Riverbend home, for example, has a shorter construction time than a stick-built one because we use SIPs (Structural Insulated Panels) to wrap the timbers.
-These foam-filled panels are custom manufactured for each home’s exact specifications, and then shipped to the build site.
+These foam-filled panels, custom manufactured for each home’s exact specifications, are shipped to the build site.
 Using SIPs allows walls to go up significantly faster than traditional stick framing.

 Further, due to the use of SIPs, these homes are extremely energy efficient.
 According to Canada’s EnerGuide (Government of Canada, 2018) rating system, for example, a score over 80 is considered energy efficient[iii].
-Any structure using a score above 85 is designated as a high performance, energy efficient new house.
-Riverbend clients, Stephen and Johane Lefebvre’s home, shown below) was able to achieve an EnerGuide rating of 86 upon its completion.
-SIP walls and roof were used in the Lefebvre’s home in addition to ICFs (Insulated Concrete Forms used in foundations).
+Any structure using a score above 85 receives designation as a high performance, energy efficient new house.
+Riverbend clients, Stephen and Johane Lefebvre’s home, shown below, was able to achieve an EnerGuide rating of 86 upon its completion.
+The home used SIP walls and roof in addition to ICFs (Insulated Concrete Forms used in foundations).